-The dog-specific sprayers that you can get are basically motion-activated sprinkler systems.
+The dog-specific sprayers that you can get are motion-activated sprinkler systems.
 I’m sure you’re familiar with how dogs feel about water, so you know how effective this one will be.

 If you don’t want to go after fancy gadgets or start sprinkling all kinds of food around your garden, you could use the garden itself as your defense mechanism.
 Build a wall of thorn bushes between the dog and the flowers.

 It won’t hurt them much, but it will be enough of a shock to convince them to steer clear of those particular bushes.
-Just be wary of the ones you choose because you don’t want to end up planting something poisonous which could do real damage.
+Just be wary of the ones you choose because you don’t want to plant something poisonous that could do real damage.

 Build a Fence

-Or you could actually build a real fence.
+Or you could build an actual fence.
 It’s a little bit more work, but it’s a surefire way to barricade off your plants.
 It doesn’t need to be too high, just enough to make sure the dog can’t get over it.

 You’d probably be able to build one or have one built in a matter of days.
-A chain-link fence would probably the most effective and last the longest.
+A chain-link fence would probably be the most effective and last the longest.

 This might not work for every dog, but it’s worth trying.
 Leave entertaining things for your dog around the garden so that they are less likely to turn their attention to the flowers.

 If a dog gets destructive and starts tearing things out of the ground, it’s usually because they’re bored.
-Try and solve this by giving them things to do.
+Try and solve this by giving them something to do.

-That’s not a typo; I’m actually suggesting that you build a moat to protect your flowers.
+That’s not a typo; I’m suggesting that you build a moat to protect your flowers.
 The lengths we go for flora.
 Moat probably isn’t the best word.
 Dig out a little stream around your flowers.

 Once again, dogs don’t like getting wet, most of them anyway, so this should work.
 But do me a favor, don’t ever refer to it as a stream.
 It’s a defensive body of water, so it’s a moat!